 We watched the sunset with cocktails from a Polynesian-style beach bar.
 Dined on local and Mediterranean cuisine in a relaxed island setting.
-Unwind and recharged by the pool and on the beach.
+Unwind and recharge by the pool and on the beach were the only things on the agenda!

 Here are a few Polynesian words that we have learnt so far…